 At StarPoint Properties our team members, the insiders who actively work on projects, underwrite them, manage them, and know everything there is to know about them, also invest in our deals.

 There are typically at least several people involved in a commercial real estate investment deal: limited partners (or passive investors), attorneys, contractors, lenders, appraisers, and more.
 But the most significant of all of these is the sponsor team because it is they who know the most about a project, about the sponsor, and it is they whose efforts determine the ultimate success or otherwise of the project.

 Before we delve deeper into the concept of alignment of interest and share some insider insights into why StarPoint team members invest alongside our passive investor partners, let us examine what a sponsor is exactly, and what the benefits are of investing your money with one.

 The Role of a Sponsor In Real Estate Investments

 As you can imagine, this is an involved process that requires a lot of time and work on the sponsor’s part.
-To compensate them for this preliminary work, a cost to any deal will included fees to cover the sponsors expenses – not only of deals that close, but also to cover the overhead of analyzing and rejecting dozens if not hundreds of other deals that do not satisfy the investment standards of the sponsor.
+To compensate them for this preliminary work, a cost to any deal will include fees to cover the sponsor’s expenses – not only for deals that close but also to cover the overhead of analyzing and rejecting dozens if not hundreds of other deals that do not satisfy the investment standards of the sponsor.
 These expenses are known as ‘dead deal’ costs and are an inevitable expenditure in finding assets worthy of investment.
 We will discuss this in more detail shortly, along with the other fees typically that form part of the line item expenses on any project.